hackbg/fadroma/doc/docs/client.md

 * If the returned value is an error, the promise will reject (i.e. if you're `await`ing the promise chain, an `Error` will be thrown).

+Here's an example client implementation for the contract from the previous section.

 ```javascript
 // MyContract.js
 import { Client } from '@fadroma/client'